nicnocquee/create-postgresql/cli/README.md

 1. When you run the command, it generates a unique session ID.
 2. It opens a verification URL in your default browser.
 3. The CLI waits for you to complete the verification process.
 This is needed to prevent abuse.
-4. Once verified, it creates a temporary PostgreSQL database.
+4. Once verified, the CLI continue its work to create a temporary PostgreSQL database.
 5. Finally, it displays the database credentials and connection information for both the direct and pooled connections.
+It also runs a quick check to ensure the database is working.

 ## Development